PINN vs FEM III - Numerical Comparison between Finite Elements and Single-Layer Perceptron

 Well, the answer is, sort of?
 It really comes down to the initial guess of parameters and the specific optimiser you are using.
 We can think of this more mechanistically.
 The optimisers’s objective is to minimise the loss.
 Since the dominant structure (the low frequency signal) in the solution are more dominant in contributing to the loss, they tend to be minimised first, often at the price of finer (higher frequency) structures.
 This inherent bias to solve low frequency first can sometimes push the optimiser towards local minima and get stuck there instead of the global minima, giving rise to spectral bias in PINNs.
 This can be even more severley impacted by the initialisations of the network since, unlike in FEM, it is possible that the initialisation places some activations outside of the domain, reducing the efficiency of these activations.

 Evidently, the PINN does struggle with the higher frequencies.
-The gif shows the prediction evolving over epoch in training, the error at each point in the domain per epoch and the fourier transform of the error to highlight dominant frequencies in the error.
+The GIF shows the PINN solution evolving over epoch in training, the error at each point in the domain per epoch and the fourier transform of the error to highlight dominant frequencies in the error.
 We see spectral bias live in action!
 The solution plot shows the network quickly resolving the large structures and then attempting to resolve the high frequency components, ultimately struggling.
-The error and fourier transform plots show this extremely well, at the beginning of training there are 4 dominant traces, the optimiser resolves the frequencies in order however, we see that the higher frequencies persist throughout the training.
-This does not necessarily mean it will never converge correctly (and for such a simple problem you can say not a matter of if but when), this just might take a very long time or we can go about this in a more intelligent manner.
-In fact, if you know a priori the rough order of magnitude of the spectrum and initialise the parameters accordingly, chances are you may be able to converge correctly in a short number of steps.
-Even if you do not know the spectrum, given high enough $H$ and a wide enough spectrum when you initialise biases keeping in mind to ensure that all nodes are activated in the domain, there is a good chance you have done enough to facilitate the SLP to capture the correct spectrum and therefore able to converge.
-This is why a proper initial guess is important when training PINNs.
+The residue plot (middle), which shows the residue of the equation, and the spectrum of the residue (right) show this extremely well.
+Soon after the training starts, we see the optimiser resolves the lower frequencies well.
+However, we see that the higher frequencies residue persist throughout the training.
+This does not necessarily mean it will never converge correctly (and for such a simple problem you can say not a matter of if but when), this just might take a very long time.

 In the same amount of epochs as the previous randomly initialised SLP, the reinitialised SLP now managed to converge to all frequencies in the solution!
 All by just making sure one small aspect was included in our initialisation.